KircleR2/tostoqr/README.md

 ## Deployment on Render

-Tosto QR is configured for easy deployment on Render.com:
+Tosto Coffee is configured for easy deployment on Render.com:

 1. Create a new Web Service on Render
 2. Connect to your GitHub repository